Robert Powell: Career

 In 1978, Powell took the leading role of Richard Hannay in the third film version of The Thirty Nine Steps.
 It met with modest success, and critics compared Powell's portrayal of John Buchan's character favourably with those of his predecessors.
-His characterisation proved to be enduring, as almost ten years later a television series entitled simply Hannay appeared with Powell back in the role (although the Buchan short stories on which the series was based were set in an earlier period than The Thirty-Nine Steps).
+His characterisation proved to be enduring, for almost ten years later a television series titled simply Hannay appeared, with Powell back in the role (although the Buchan short stories on which the series was based were set in an earlier period than The Thirty-Nine Steps).
 Hannay ran for two seasons.

 In 1980, Powell appeared in the film Harlequin playing the Harlequin of the title, who seems to have the power to cure the son of a powerful politician.
-For this performance, he won the Best Actor Award at the Paris Film Festival.
+For this performance he won the Best Actor Award at the Paris Film Festival.
 In 1982, he won Best Actor at the Venice Film Festival for his role in Imperativ.

 In 1984, Powell made his U.S. film debut in What Waits Below (also known as Secrets of the Phantom Caverns).

 In 1986, Powell narrated and co-starred in William C. Faure's miniseries Shaka Zulu, with Henry Cele in the title role.
-In 1992, he starred in the New Zealand World War I film Chunuk Bair, as Sgt Maj Frank Smith.
+In 1992, he starred in the New Zealand First World War film Chunuk Bair, as Sgt.
+Maj.
+Frank Smith.
 In 1993–95, he was the voice actor of Dr Livesey in The Legends of Treasure Island.

 Powell then agreed to a request from his friend and golf partner, comedian Jasper Carrott, taking the part of an incompetent detective in a succession of sketches that formed part of Carrott's television series.
-The Detectives proved to be popular and was later turned into a sitcom, Powell's first and only venture into this genre.
+The Detectives proved to be popular and was later turned into a sitcom, Powell's first and only venture into that genre.

 Powell's distinctive voice is frequently heard on voice-overs and as a narrator of television programmes such as Great Crimes and Trials, The Century of Warfare and World War II in HD Colour.
-He read the novel Love in the Time of Cholera by Gabriel García Márquez for BBC Radio 4's Book at Bedtime, and has also narrated many audio books including The Thirty Nine Steps, abridged versions of many of Alan Garner's books, and several abridged novels for The Talking Classics Collection.
-Powell has also lent his voice to musical works, such as David Bedford's album The Rime of the Ancient Mariner, or the 2002 rock opera The Hound of the Baskervilles, by Clive Nolan and Oliver Wakeman, where he played the role of John Watson.
+He read the novel Love in the Time of Cholera by Gabriel García Márquez for BBC Radio 4's Book at Bedtime, and has also narrated many audio books, including The Thirty Nine Steps, abridged versions of many of Alan Garner's books, and several abridged novels for The Talking Classics Collection.
+Powell has also lent his voice to musical works, such as David Bedford's album The Rime of the Ancient Mariner, or the 2002 rock opera The Hound of the Baskervilles, by Clive Nolan and Oliver Wakeman, in which he played the role of John Watson.
 He also narrated on two rock albums by Rick Wakeman called Cost of Living and The Gospels (1987).